jason-lieb/jason-lieb/README.md

 # Hi, I'm Jason!

-I'm a software engineer in Atlanta, GA with an engineering degree and full stack bootcamp certificate from Georgia Tech.
+I'm a full-stack software engineer in Atlanta, GA with an engineering degree from Georgia Tech.

 ## Technologies